crackodeal/PoC/src/Debezium/README.md

 # PoC to replicate PostgreSQL database to MS SQL
-Using Docker yaml to buikd the environment, a coonector and jdbc sink
+Using Docker yaml to build the environment, a coonector and jdbc sink